anirudh201098/Object-detection-with-Yolo-models/README.md

 # Object-detection-with-Yolo-models
-The goal is to recognize objects from a number of visual object classes in realistic scenes (i.e. not pre-segmented objects).
+The goal was to recognize objects from a number of visual object classes in realistic scenes.
 It is fundamentally a supervised learning learning problem in that a training set of labelled images is provided.
 The twenty object classes that have been selected are:

     Person: person
     Animal: bird, cat, cow, dog, horse, sheep